bobby-payne/ncfwi/README.md

 |    └── ⋮
 ⋮
 ```
 You can specify which indices and/or weather variables you would like returned in the output, including the fire season mask.
-A full list of suitable output variables are listed in `available_outputs.txt`.
+A full list of suitable output variables are listed in `valid_outputs.txt`.
 Note that the variables MASK and PFS_PREC **must** be saved in order for overwintering to work.

 ## Feedback and Bug Reports
 If you have any suggestions or wish to report a bug, please feel free to contribute by [creating an issue](https://github.com/bobby-payne/ncfwi/issues).